 I have earned over a million airline miles and points through signing-up for credit card bonus offers, various promotions, and spending bonuses.
 I’ve written widely about these, but here is a quick rundown:

 Sign up for a co-branded hotel credit card.
 Apart from airline miles you can also get hotel points that you can use for free nights.
-Many of the co-branded hotel credit card sign-up offers are worth at least a couple of free nights, but depending on what level of hotel you want to stay at you can get a few free nights at a luxury hotel or up to 15+ nights at a lower-tier hotel.
-With the Club Carlson Visa you get 85,000 points as a sign-up bonus.
+Many of the co-branded hotel credit card welcome bonuss are worth at least a couple of free nights, but depending on what level of hotel you want to stay at you can get a few free nights at a luxury hotel or up to 15+ nights at a lower-tier hotel.
+With the Club Carlson Visa you get 85,000 points as a welcome bonus (OFFER EXPIRED).
 When you use the points for free nights you can get up to 3 nights at a luxury hotel or 18 free nights at a lower-tier hotel.
 A huge perk of the card is that it gives you a second night free when you redeem points for stays of 2 or more nights.

 Earn extra miles from promotions.
 You can earn extra airline miles and hotel points through special promotions.
 Hotels often have promotions that award bonus points for certain stays or offer discounted hotel stays using points.
 Similarly, airlines run promotions that offer extra bonus miles for flying certain routes, 100% mile purchase deals, and even extra miles for doing online shopping through their shopping portal.
 The best way to stay tuned to all of the promotion is to sign-up for airline and hotel mailing lists.
 Taking advantage of some of these promotions can quickly multiply the amount of points you earn in a short amount of time.

 I always write about the best current deals, so if you want you can sign up for my free newsletter to get updates on the best ways to earn free airline miles and hotel points.
 There are numerous other great resources for learning about all of these deals such as FlyerTalk and FatWallet.